ml27299/lit-cli/README.md

 # Lit CLI

-The Lit CLI can be used to build modular applications using multiple git submodules
+The Lit CLI can be used to build modular applications using multiple git submodules.
+This cli extends the git cli so that you can develop on applications that use hardlinking and git submodules as if your were working on a less complex project

 ## Install